mirage/irmin/README.md

 ### Command-line

-The same thing can also be accomplished using `irmin`, the command-line application installed with `irmin-unix`, by running:
+The same thing can also be accomplished using `irmin`, the command-line application installed with `irmin-cli`, by running:

 ```bash
 $ echo "root: ." > irmin.yml